A satisfying job or career is more likely achieved through a clear understanding of ‘self’

 It is a great confidence builder and is highly recommended for those transitioning back into the workplace!
 Just an fyi!
 We are not expecting you to pursue a career as a seamstress, but you will have a rewarding experience in a supportive simulated work setting.

-Learn or enhance your knowledge of keyboarding, Word, Excel, and PowerPoint, as well as how to effectively find and use internet based resources to help you in job search!
+Learn or enhance your knowledge of keyboarding, Word, Excel, and PowerPoint, as well as how to effectively find and use internet based resources to help you in your job search!

-Recognize the importance of maintaining internet safety and ensuring a positive presence on the internet!
+Last but not least, recognize the importance of maintaining internet safety and ensuring a positive presence on the internet!

 If you want to work in food service or food production industries, a Food Handler’s Certificate is not only an asset, but often a job requirement!
 It is also helpful for many volunteer roles.